cased/supersonic/README.md

 - **Simple, High-Level API**: Create PRs with a single function call, using files or plain text content
 - **Safe Defaults**: All changes are created as PRs, allowing users to review before merging
 - **Enterprise Ready**: Full support for GitHub Enterprise and custom base URLs
-- **Async by Default**: Built for high-performance services that need to handle multiple PR creations
 - **Excessively customizable**: Full control over PR creation, set draft mode, reviewers, labels, etc.
 - **Best for apps, useful for scripts too**: Plug it into your SaaS app and delight your users.
 Or automate internal workflows.